yannawr/kittygo/README.md

 ## Description

-Installing Go packages can be a hassle sometimes for those who just want to quickly install packages and get going.
-Kittygo is a Bash script that serves as a straightforward workaround.
-Simply install them and get to work.
+Kittygo is a Bash script that serves as a straightforward workaround for installing Go packages in the directory you specify.

 ## How It Works

-Kittygo utilizes `go install -v` for Go package installation and subsequently moves the resulting file from GOPATH to /usr/bin/go-package It's as straightforward as that.
+Kittygo utilizes `go install -v` for Go package installation and subsequently moves the resulting file from GOPATH to /usr/bin/go-packages or to the directory you specify.
+It's as straightforward as that.

 Kittygo also provides the following functionalities: